SmartgridReady/SGrSpecifications/doc/product.md

 ### Rest API Communication Interface

-The RestAPI interface has the following properties
+The RestAPI interface has the following properties contained in a `restApiInterfaceDescription`

 | Element          | Description |
 |------------------|-------------|